DavidKnott/checks-for-understanding/module-2/backend/week_one.md

 GET - Sends a page and can be used to input information.
 POST - Recieves information from user.
 PUT - Used to update information.
+PATCH - Also used to updatea information.
 DELETE - Used to delete information.
 2. What is Sinatra?
+Sinatra is a framework that facilitates buildding webpages.
 4. What is MVC?
 Model, View, Controller
 5. Why do we follow conventions when creating our actions/path names in our Sinatra routes?